4th Alpini Paratroopers Regiment: Cold War

 In June 1957 the regiment's units were deployed across Piedmont, which had been inundated by severe floods.
 For its work after the floods the 4th Alpini Regiment was awarded a Silver Medal of Civil Valor, which was affixed to the regiment's flag.
 On 1 November 1962, the Alpini Battalion "Mondovì" moved from Bra in Piedmont to Paluzza in Friuli-Venezia Giulia, where the battalion joined the 8th Alpini Regiment of the Alpine Brigade "Julia".
-However the battalion continued to be manned by recruits drafted in Piedmont.
+However the battalion continued to be composed of recruits drafted in Piedmont.
 Between May 1963 and June 1966, the Alpini Battalion "Aosta" was assigned to the Alpine Military School in Aosta.
 Between 1 September 1964 and 1 October 1968, the Alpini Battalion "Saluzzo" was reduced to a reserve unit.
 On 31 December 1964, the 4th Mortar Company was split to form the 143rd Mortar Company for the Alpini Battalion "Aosta" and the 133rd Mortar Company for the Alpini Battalion "Susa".
 On 31 December 1974, the Alpini Battalion "Mondovì" was reduced to a reserve unit.

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 1 July 1975, the Alpini Battalion "Aosta" was assigned to the Alpine Military School.
 On 10 October 1975, the 4th Alpini Regiment was disbanded and the next day the regiment's remaining two Alpini battalions "Saluzzo" and "Susa" became autonomous units and were assigned to the Alpine Brigade "Taurinense".
 The battalions "Aosta", "Saluzzo", and "Susa" consisted now of a command, a command and services company, three Alpini companies, and a heavy mortar company with eight 120mm Mod.
 63 mortars.
 Each of the three Alpini battalions fielded now 950 men (45 officers, 96 non-commissioned officers, and 809 soldiers).

 On 12 November 1976, the President of the Italian Republic Giovanni Leone assigned with decree 846 the flag and traditions of the 4th Alpini Regiment to the Alpini Battalion "Aosta".
 In case of war the "Aosta" battalion would have been assigned to the Alpine Brigade "Taurinense" as the brigade's third Alpini battalion.

 In October 1987, the "Aosta" battalion lost its wartime role as third battalion of the "Taurinense" brigade.
 On 11 September 1989, the battalion was reorganized and renamed Tactical Logistic Support Battalion "Aosta".
 The battalion provided logistic support to the Alpine Military School and trained the recruits destined to serve at the School, while the battalion's Alpieri Company in Courmayeur provided advanced high altitude training.
 The battalion's organization at the time was as follows: